aimms/language-reference/optimization-modeling-components/implementing-advanced-algorithms-for-mathematical-programs/managing-generated-mathematical-program-instances.rst

 program instances also provide access to the solution repository and solver sessions associated with the instance.

-.. rubric:: Creation of mathematical program instances

-New mathematical program instances can be created by calling

--  the ``SOLVE`` statement,

--  the :any:`GMP::Instance::Generate` function,

--  the :any:`GMP::Instance::GenerateRobustCounterpart` function,

--  the :any:`GMP::Instance::GenerateStochasticProgram` function,

--  the :any:`GMP::Instance::Copy` function,

--  the :any:`GMP::Instance::CreateBlockMatrices` function,

--  the :any:`GMP::Instance::CreateDual` function,

--  the :any:`GMP::Instance::CreateFeasibility` function,

--  the :any:`GMP::Instance::CreatePresolved` function,

--  the :any:`GMP::Instance::CreateMasterMIP` function,

--  the :any:`GMP::Stochastic::CreateBendersRootproblem` function,

--  the :any:`GMP::Stochastic::BendersFindFeasibilityReference` function, or

--  the :any:`GMP::Stochastic::BendersFindReference` function.

 .. _table:gmp.instance:

-.. table:: Procedures and functions in ``GMP::Instance`` namespace
+.. table:: : Procedures and functions in the ``GMP::Instance`` namespace

 	+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 	| :any:`Generate <GMP::Instance::Generate>`\ (*MP*, *name*)\ :math:`\to`\ :any:`AllGeneratedMathematicalPrograms`                                                                                                                                                                                  |